-“When I’m sharing things with clients, I think what they find the most interesting is the fact that these governing agreements, for the most part – particularly around Passport Advantage – do not require signature,” Rosenberger said.
+“When I’m sharing things with clients, I think what they find the most interesting is the fact that these governing agreements, for the most part – particularly around Passport Advantage – do not require a signature,” Rosenberger said.

 Rosenberger notes that when your team asks IBM for the agreements, such as IPLA or IPAA, IBM will most likely send you back the links to view these documents on their website.
 These will be the latest versions IBM has published – but they might not be the version that was effective when your contract was signed.

 Maintaining efficient asset management practices is critical if you want to request changes to these terms and conditions to better suit your business.
 Request that IBM provide its governing agreement copies and reports with links and version numbers included and compare these with the copies you have in your contract database.

 When your internal ITAM and contract management tools are capable of tracking IBM terms and conditions across different versions, you’re able to request specific changes to ICA, IPLA, and IPAA, such as: